Premium Innerwear D2C Label Bold & Bae Fashion (BBF) Outlines Roadmap for Growth and Expansion - www.lokmattimes.com

 Premium Innerwear D2C Label Bold & Bae Fashion (BBF) Outlines Roadmap for Growth and Expansion

-PNN New Delhi [India], September 4: Bold & Bae Fashion (BBF) is a Mumbai-based D2C brand that offers a ...
+New Delhi [India], September 4: Bold & Bae Fashion (BBF) is a Mumbai-based D2C brand that offers a curated ...

 New Delhi [India], September 4: Bold & Bae Fashion (BBF) is a Mumbai-based D2C brand that offers a curated range of lingerie, loungewear, athleisure, co-ord sets, and beachwear for the modern Indian woman who values premium quality and comfort.
 The brand caters to its customers through its Shopify-enabled website (boldandbaefashion.com) for a seamless user experience.
 It also has an active presence across marketplaces such as Myntra, Ajio, Amazon, Flipkart, and ONDC.
 Committed to redefining comfort and fashion for women aged 16 to 44+, it delivers superior quality at competitive prices for its growing customer base across Tier 1, 2, and 3 cities.
 BBF sets itself apart by directly engaging with customers and bypassing intermediaries to guarantee an exceptional customer experience.